francobarrionuevoenv21/PaddyFieldStaFe_Segm_UNETs_public/README.md

 | Simple UNET | 0.828 | 0.45 | 0.886 | 0.824 |
 | UNET + Backbone ResNet34 (+ ImageNet pretrained weights) | 0.953 | 0.35 | 0.965 | 0.963 |
 | UNET + Backbone SEResNet34 (+ ImageNet pretrained weights) | 0.964 | 0.30 | 0.974 | 0.971 |

+- **BestUNET_predictV1.ipynb**: In this notebook, the best trained model is used to segmentate by predicting and identify paddy fields in the study area.
+The model with the best performance of the three variations was the UNET + Backbone SEResnet 34 with Imagenet pretrained weights.

+- **BestUNET_preds_evalV2.ipynb**: The best UNET trained model (UNET + SEResNet 34) predictions are evaluated by comparing the results with validated data.
+Additionally, are assesed the predictions for years in which there were no previously data: 2023, 2024, 2025.
+According to the obtained results, are proposed strategies to improve them in future stages.

 **Keywords:** Deep learning, UNET, segmentation, paddy fields, remote sensing, GIS